 = The approximate amount extra you could pay each month

 If you are coming to the end of your fixed or tracker rate deal, you will most likely (but not always) go onto your lender's standard variable rate.
 Find out what rate you are going to be paying and work out how much extra per month you could be paying – just substitute "your interest rate + 1%" with your SVR or revert rate in the above calculation.

 You may well be entitled to benefits but not claiming them.
-Check out Direct Gov's website which will give you an idea if you are entitled to benefits and if so, which ones.
+Check out Direct Gov's website to give you an idea if you are entitled to benefits and if so, which ones.

 There are two types of worry to look at here.
 Either your worry is founded on something that is already happening or very likely to happen, such as your company consulting on redundancy, or your worry is about a risk that you are exposed to – "how would my family stay in the house if I died?" for instance – but there is no hint that this is likely to happen at present.

-Or, if your child were to become critically ill which forces you to take a break, or give up work completely, you could check your critical illness cover, as there may be children's critical illness cover included as standard.
+Or, if your child were to become critically ill, forcing you to take a break or give up work completely, you could check your critical illness cover, as there may be children's critical illness cover included as standard.

 If you can't find out from your paperwork or you don't understand something, contact your insurer or the financial adviser who sold the insurance to you.